ray-project/ray/doc/source/tune/why_tune.rst

 What if I'm already doing hyperparameter tuning?
 ------------------------------------------------

-You might be already using an existing hyperparameter tuning tool.
-XXTODO
+You might be already using an existing hyperparameter tuning tool such as HyperOpt or Bayesian Optimization.

+In this situation, Ray Tune actually allows you to power up your existing workflow.
+Tune's Search Algorithm integrate with a variety of popular hyperparameter tuning libraries (such as Nevergrad or HyperOpt) and allow you to seamlessly scale up your optimization process -- without sacrificing performance.

+For more information, take a look at the documentation on :ref:`Optimization Algorithms <tune-search-alg>`.

 Further Information
 -------------------